Welcome to my blog on housing, culture, and design.

 - the balance of infusing contemporary elements while respecting the iconic factory style and industrial heritage.

-Given this family are ready to relocate now, they're letting us steer the sale in the hopes they can recover their acquisition, renovation (around $100k), buying and selling costs, by listing the property with the strategy of coming to market with a holdback on offers.
-You can read about this as it pertains to both Buyers and Sellers.
+Given this family had to relocate, they letting us steer the sale in the hopes of recovering their acquisition, renovation (around $100k), buying and selling costs, listing the property with the strategy of coming to market with a holdback on offers.
+Check out A Fresh Factory Redux In The Historic Art Deco Forest Hill Loft - NOW SOLD!

 I Tip My Hat To The Sellers' 'Cabin Bed', as I created one myself!